 The next zone of the park is from 3,500 to 5,000 feet (1,066-1,524 meters) and has mixed forests of western white pine, western hemlock, and Pacific silver fir.
 Weather, food sources, migration, and breeding season affects the timing and species of birds found in this zone.

 Over 80 square miles of Mount Rainier National Park has an elevation above 6,500 feet (1,981 meters).
-This final alpine zone is characterized by snowfields, glaciers and bare rock outcrops.
-There are many plant communities associated with these exposed areas.
-Insects and spiders are found at these elevations due to wind dispersal onto snowfields and glaciers.
-These organisms serve as food for numerous birds which visit the snowfields.
+This final alpine zone is characterized by snowfields, glaciers, and bare rock outcrops.
+However, many specialized plant communities survive in these exposed areas.
+Wind also disperses insects and spiders onto snowfields and glaciers, providing food for numerous birds which visit the snowfield.

-The northern spotted owl (Strix occidentalis caurina) is listed on the USFWS list of threatened and endangered species, and is the only endangered bird species that permanently inhabits the park.
-Marbled murrelets (Brachyramphus marmoratus marmoratus) have been observed inside and outside the park and nest in the park.
-Bald eagles (Haliaeetus leucocephalus) and peregrine falcons (Falco peregrinus) are also listed species, but probably just migrate through the park.
-They have been sighted in the park but there is no record of either species nesting in the park.
+The Northern Spotted Owl (Strix occidentalis caurina) is listed on the US Fish & Wildlife Service list of threatened and endangered species, and is the only endangered bird species that permanently inhabits the park.
+Marbled Murrelets (Brachyramphus marmoratus marmoratus) have been observed inside and outside the park and nest in the park.
+Bald Eagles (Haliaeetus leucocephalus) and Peregrine Falcons (Falco peregrinus) are also listed species, but while they have been sighted in the park, there is no record of either species nesting in the park.
 They are believed to pass through the park on a migratory basis.

-There several bird species found in the park which are sensitive species, including the northern goshawk (Accipiter gentilis), Harlequin duck (Histrionicus histrionicus), and little willow flycatcher (Emphidonax traillii brewsteri).
+There several bird species found in the park which are listed as sensitive, including the Northern Goshawk (Accipiter gentilis), Harlequin Duck (Histrionicus histrionicus), and Willow Flycatcher (Emphidonax traillii brewsteri).